David-F-G-Flores/2-Variant-Search-R-/README.md

 This code follows on from the MGI-search-R- repository.
 The final ``` mousegenes ``` object contains genes and supporting evidence.

-The ``` mousegenes ``` object held duplicated genes because of multiple studies.
+Because multiple studies (supporting evidence) on the same gene, the ``` mousegenes ``` object held duplicated genes.
 The object was sorted by publication and duplicate genes removed.
 ```R
 library(biomaRt)
 mouse = useMart("ensembl", dataset = "mmusculus_gene_ensembl")